 Budapest © Moyan Brenn

-Hungary's location in the centre of Europe, along with its hospitable attitude, makes it one of the best places from which to embark on an Eastern European journey.
-It is both typically European and distinctly Hungarian, incorporating a mixture of historical and present-day pleasures.
-The country proudly upholds its traditions, culture and arts, but is attentive to what is new and fashionable in the wider world.
+Hungary's location in the centre of Europe makes it one of the best starting points for an Eastern European journey.
+It's both typically European and distinctly Hungarian, incorporating a mixture of historical and present-day pleasures.
+The country proudly upholds its traditions, culture, and arts, while staying attentive to what is new and fashionable in the wider world.